 Diagnostic tools include:

-Treatment varies depending on the diagnosed or suspected causes.
-These may include:
+Treatments vary depending on the diagnosed or suspected causes.
+These include:

 Similar symptoms to pruritus include normal scratching or grooming, normal shedding, scrapes or other injuries, boredom, anxiety.